RolfMoleman/codequalitytools/docs/code_quality/template_updater.md

 This template has been written by Carl Dawson - Platform and Automation Engineer - [![Chat with me on Teams][teams-icon]](https://teams.microsoft.com/l/chat/0/0?users=carl.dawson@bca.com) - carl.dawson@bca.com

-the idea behind this is to enable the pipeline to programmatically pull in any newly created templates from the Repo_template repository in the BCA.DevOps Azure Devops project.
+the idea behind this is to enable the pipeline to programmatically pull in any newly created templates from the Repo_template repository in the BCA.Operations.Utilities Azure Devops project.
 This is to ensure that all product teams always have the latest versions of the templates available to them but without overriding any custom configurations that they have put in place.

 ---
 **NOTE:** This template is a work in progress and you use it at your own risk.
 I accept no responsibility for incorrectly managed merge conflicts which may result in misconfigured pipelines, incorrect wikis or readmes.